bayesways/bayes-sem/README.md

 ### On Fabian

-Fabian currently can only use pystan version 2.17 which returns posterior samples in differen shapes.
-For this reason we have the equivalent script versions that run on fabian only.
+We installed pystan version 2.19 which should run the same scripts as local correctly.

-1. Activate `apps/anaconda/4.4.0/bin` and use env `pystan`
+1. Activate `apps/anaconda3` and use env `pystan-dev`

     ```
-    module add apps/anaconda/4.4.0/bin
+    module add apps/anaconda3
-    source activate pystan
+    source activate pystan-dev
     ```

 2. Use `python3` at front and use the fabian version of any script (ends in `_fabian.py`).
 For example